MOONDROP x Crinacle DUSK Headphones Review

 -4.15 dB

-The treble target compliance is decent.
+The treble target compliance is great.
 The entire range is de-emphasized a little, which gives these IEMs a slightly warm tonality.
 There aren't any narrow dips or peaks in the low-treble, but the entire range is recessed, so instruments like electric guitars lose a little detail.
 The mid-treble is also reduced, which makes percussion sounds like cymbals a touch dull.
-On the plus side, sibilants like S and T sounds are never piercing.
+On the plus side, sibilants like S and T sounds are never piercing, with a warm tonality that some people may enjoy.

 8.5